spacetelescope/jwst/docs/jwst/rscd/description.rst

 to preserve valid groups.
 In this case, the FLUX_ESTIMATED flag is added  to indicate a potential bias from the FET transient.

-This table outlines the keywords written to the output header from  in the RSCD  step, specifically focusing on how groups are skipped or retained.
+This table outlines the keywords written to the output header by the RSCD  step, specifically focusing on how groups are skipped or retained.

-* Group skipping
+* Group skipping:

   These keywords track the total number of groups that were discarded at the beginning of an integration to avoid "charge decay" effects.

   * INT1SKIP: Applies specifically to the first integration.
   * INT2SKIP: Applies to the second and all subsequent integrations.

-* Group Retention (UGP)
+* Group Retention (UGP):

   These keywords count the pixels where the very first group was actually kept rather than skipped.

-  * INT1UGP1: The count of pixels where Group 1 was retained during the first integration
+  * INT1UGP1: The count of pixels where Group 1 was retained during the first integration.
-  * INT2UGP2: The count of pixels where Group 1 was retained during integration 2 and higher
+  * INT2UGP2: The count of pixels where Group 1 was retained during integration 2 and higher.

-* Saturation Adjustments (BORS, Back-Off Reduced Skipping) These keywords track instances where the software intended to skip groups but "backed off" because skipping them would have left too few groups before the pixel hit saturation.
+* Saturation Adjustments (BORS, Back-Off Reduced Skipping):

+  These keywords track instances where the software intended to skip groups but "backed off" because skipping them would have left too few groups before the pixel hit saturation.

   * INT1BORS: The count of pixels where skipping was reduced for the first integration.
   * INT2BORS: The count of pixels where skipping was reduced for integrations 2 and higher.